espoirMur/my-blog-gastby/source/_posts/2022-07-23-take-home-exploratory-data-analysis.md

 #### New store distribution

-The new store distribution attribute tells us if the store is recent or not; we can assume that recent stores have fewer sales than older stores.
-Because we people are more likely to buy from the old stores, let us look at the data and how it spread within the stores.
+The new store distribution attribute tells us if The Store is recent or not; we can assume that recent stores have fewer sales than older stores.
+Because people are more likely to buy from the old stores.
+Let us look at the data and how it spread within The Store.

 ```python
 store_df.new_store.value_counts().plot(kind='barh')